![]() |

 loudspeaker.

-When the handset is held or placed horizontally, with the volume control knob upwards, the microphone is automatically switched off, giving the customer privacy.
+When the handset is held or placed horizontally, with the volume control knob upwards,

 Incoming calls are indicated by the loudspeaker.
 There are four different tone